Scaryharry4/Obsidian-Snippet-Callout-Appear-On-Hover/README.md

 This callout has not yet been tested on non default callout themes.
 If you adjust this to function with a theme of your choice I encourage you to make a fork on the Github https://github.com/Scaryharry4/Obsidian-Snippet-Callout-Appear-On-Hover

+Please note that this does not apply to nested callouts at the moment as I just cant be asked to keep working on this.
+If you feel so inclined feel free to make it yourself id be happy to accept a pull request.

 <img width="616" alt="Hover Callout Example" src="https://github.com/user-attachments/assets/2aaaea2c-38e6-45d1-afb6-0fc65bfddcf3">

 Below is the Obsidian markdown to generate the image above and to test the snippet for yourself